About this Database

 We have also identified two further airline business models that constitute a significant part of the industry:

 Franchise Carriers are those airlines that operate under the flight numbers of other airlines.
 This is a particularly significant model in the United States where many regional routes of the major airlines are actually operated by specialised regional carriers such as Skywest or Republic.
 It is very important to identify these relationships in order to derive a true understanding of the market for commercial IT systems.
-In general the commercial systems in such cases are procured and paid for by the major carrier.
+In general, the commercial systems in such cases are procured and paid for by the major carrier.

-Charter Airlines do not sell individual seats but rather sell large blocks of space, including whole aircraft.
+Charter Airlines Airlines do not sell individual seats but rather sell large blocks of space, including whole aircraft.
 In Europe this is an important business model in association with the large Vertically Integrated Tour Operators (VITOs) which dominate the leisure market in the UK, Germany and Scandinavia.
-Many airlines have an element of charter business in their portfolio and some of the north European charter operators now operate part of their capacity in a "Low Cost Airline" mode.
-We classify an airline as "Charter Carrier" if more than 90% of its capacity is sold as whole-aircraft or large-allocations and as "Charter/Scheduled Airline" if the figure is between 35% and 90%.
+Many airlines have an element of charter business in their portfolio and most of the north European charter operators now operate part of their capacity in a "Low Cost Airline" mode.
+We classify an airline as "Charter Carrier" if more than 90% of its capacity is sold as whole-aircraft or large allocations and as "Charter/Scheduled Airline" if the figure is between 35% and 90%.

 The importance of classifying airlines by business model is that different business processes drive different requirements for applications systems.
 Airline business model drives the application portfolio which drives the supply of systems.
 We have structured our research to recognise this.